-When you get approached by someone being salesy, it’s apparent that they want something from you.
+When you get approached by someone being 'salesy', it’s apparent that they want something from you.
 You are valuable if you buy something, but otherwise not really.
 We’ve all had this happen.
 My default reaction is to find someone else to talk to as quickly as possible.
-Similarly, when someone just wants to exploit you for a connection you have, or something you can do for them.
-Makes you squirm a little, right?
+Similarly, when someone just wants to exploit you for a connection you have, or something you can do for them, it makes you squirm a little, right?

 - Your network also gets bigger faster — You get seen as a connector and a gravitational field comes along with it.
 It gives you reasons to reach out intentionally to folks you don’t interact with often to keep in contact in a way that is helpful to them.

-- Eventually, you and your services are the thing that ‘fits’ the equation and you come to mind first.
+- Eventually, you and your services are the things that ‘fit’ the equation and you come to mind first.

 If you are networking with people you would be friends with, ask first how you can help them.
-Then, when the time comes when you need a referral, or an introduction… when someone puts their reputation out there for you, it’s because they know you’d do the same for them.
+Then, when the time comes when you need a referral or an introduction, and when someone puts their reputation out there for you, it’s because they know you’d do the same for them.

 Putting yourself out there is exposing.
 The rewards are worth it.
-Relationships are expensive and cost time and energy, but the long term impact on your career or business is incalculable.
+Relationships are expensive and cost time and energy, but the long-term impact on your career or business is incalculable.
 Building a real network takes time, and it starts with one person you don’t know.
-The old adage that the best way to get rich quick is to not get rich quick applies… You gotta start somewhere.
+The old adage that the best way to get rich quickly is to not get rich quickly applies.
+You have to start somewhere.

 Our business is built off of reputation and referrals.
 We would not be where we are today without our network.
 Just recently we got an amazing introduction to the top-tier position of a company we’re pursuing to do custom work for as a vendor.
 Incredible.
 Introductions like that are priceless.
 The person that did it used their reputation and influence to help me personally.
 It’s humbling.